OpenEvalProject/evals/manuscripts/elife-46846/v2/manuscript.md

 ## Abstract

-10.7554/eLife.46846.001 Dravet Syndrome (DS) is a severe neurodevelopmental disorder caused by pathogenic loss of function variants in the gene SCN1A which encodes the voltage gated sodium (Na + ) channel subunit Nav1.1.
-GABAergic interneurons expressing parvalbumin (PV-INs) and somatostatin (SST-INs) exhibit impaired excitability in DS ( Scn1a +/- ) mice.
+Dravet Syndrome (DS) is a severe neurodevelopmental disorder caused by pathogenic loss of function variants in the gene SCN1A which encodes the voltage gated sodium (Na+) channel subunit Nav1.1.
+GABAergic interneurons expressing parvalbumin (PV-INs) and somatostatin (SST-INs) exhibit impaired excitability in DS (Scn1a+/-) mice.
 However, the function of a third major class of interneurons in DS – those expressing vasoactive intestinal peptide (VIP-IN) –is unknown.
-We recorded VIP-INs in brain slices from Scn1a +/- mice and wild-type littermate controls and found prominent impairment of irregular spiking (IS), but not continuous adapting (CA) VIP-INs, in Scn1a mice.
+We recorded VIP-INs in brain slices from Scn1a+/-mice and wild-type littermate controls and found prominent impairment of irregular spiking (IS), but not continuous adapting (CA) VIP-INs, in Scn1a+/- mice.
 Application of the Nav1.1-specific toxin Hm1a rescued the observed deficits.
 The IS vs. CA firing pattern is determined by expression of KCNQ channels; IS VIP-INs switched to tonic firing with both pharmacologic blockade of M-current and muscarinic acetylcholine receptor activation.
-These results show that VIP-INs express Nav1.1 and are dysfunctional in DS, which may contribute to DS pathogenesis. +/-
+These results show that VIP-INs express Nav1.1 and are dysfunctional in DS, which may contribute to DS pathogenesis.

 ## Introduction